This is the 8th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 The roses are a miniature version of the roses I made for the Formal Quick Rose in Video 3.
 They are tiny, about the size of my thumbnail.
 Refer to Video at 00:20

 If you’ve followed the videos on my blog in order, you will already know how to make the roses, blossoms, and leaves shown in Videos 3, 5 & 6.
-If you don’t know how to make them, the links to the videos are above.
+If you don’t know how to make them, the videos’ links are above.

 To make the ring, I used 40 leaves – 20 made with my smallest cutter and 20 of the next size up, or you can make them all the same size, 12 double blossom yellow picks, 12 double blossom white picks, and 12 red roses.